About Art All Night :

 Dupont Circle

-Historic Dupont Circle Main Streets celebrated 20 years of supporting small businesses - and a successful 10th Art All Night 2023, with a massive turnout, drawing a third of the cities overall attendance for Art All Night!
+Historic Dupont Circle Main Streets is celebrating over 20 years of supporting small businesses for this year's 11th Art All Night — last year we had a massive turnout, drawing a third of the city's overall attendance for Art All Night!

-This event is produced by our community for everyone to enjoy, many thanks to the Department of Small & Local Business Development, the DC Commission on the Arts & Humanities, and Dupont Circle Business Improvement District.
-A special thanks to Mayor Bowser who has supported this event for years!
+This event is put on by our community for everyone to enjoy!
+Many thanks to the Department of Small & Local Business Development, the DC Commission on the Arts & Humanities, and the Dupont Circle Business Improvement District.
+Special thanks to Mayor Bowser who has supported this event for years!

-We had a wonderful lineup of local artists, makers, and performing artists throughout Dupont Circle.
-Art All Night brings together the heart and soul of DC's creative community and we’re looking forward to Art All Night 2024!
+We have a wonderful lineup of local artists, makers, and performers throughout Dupont Circle.
+Art All Night brings together the heart and soul of DC's creative community and we’re looking forward to this year Art All Night 2024!

 History of Art All Night

 Art All Night: Nuit Blanche DC was first produced in 2011 by Ariana Austin and Alexander Padro of Shaw Main Streets, and funded with a grant from the DC Commission on the Arts and Humanities.
-Ms. Austin and Mr. Padro’s goal was to bring Paris’ famed Nuit Blanche overnight arts and culture festival to Washington, DC and to produce an event that would unite the creative, cultural and international capital of our city.
-They redesigned the festival and transformed it from an exclusively arts focused activity into a creative place making opportunity that gave equal importance to the art and to the places where it took place.
+Ms. Austin and Mr. Padro’s goal was to bring Paris’s Nuit Blanche overnight arts and culture festival to Washington, DC, and to produce an event that would unite the creative, cultural, and international sectors of our city.
+They redesigned the festival and transformed it from an exclusively arts focused activity into a creative place-making opportunity that gave equal importance to the art and to the places where it took place.

 To learn about all the neighborhoods, visit www.dcartallnight.org.